-Prerequisite: CRJ 2390 or SWK 2390 and Sophomore standing or above is recommended.
+Prerequisite: CRJ 2390 or SWK 2390 or consent of instructor.

 CRIMINAL JUSTICE 3322.
 PROBLEMS OF CONTEMPORARY SOCIETY.

 This course is an examination of macro and micro-level problems of modern western society.
 Macro-level problems include issues such as racial conflict, war, civil rights, social movements, the mass media, crime and mental illness.
 Micro-level problems include socially deviant behavior such as drug use, alcoholism, and violent behavior.
 Theories pertaining to these problems, social control laws and policies will be examined.
 Cross-credited with SWK 3322.
 Only three credit hours will be awarded for SWK 3322 or CRJ 3322.